social-protocols/quality-news/README.md

     U --> R
 ```

 It is not always the best submissions that get caught in this feedback loop.
-We discussed some of earlier thoughts on this problem in our article on [Improving the Hacker News Ranking Algorithm](https://news.ycombinator.com/item?id=28391659).
+We discussed some of our earlier thoughts on this problem in our article on [Improving the Hacker News Ranking Algorithm](https://news.ycombinator.com/item?id=28391659).

 This is the current hacker news ranking formula: